 - Will take care of your child’s personal needs i.e. nappy changing, toileting, whenever possible.

 At Happy Children Nursery we use the following procedure to settle the children into nursery:

 The settling in process takes a period of 2 weeks:

 The first week

-We ask the child’s parent/carer to attend the nursery with their child for a whole week, coming in for a few hours every day.
+We ask the child’s parent/carer to attend the nursery with their child for a whole week, coming in for a few hours (time will be allocated to you by management) every day.
 This helps the child become familiar with the setting, the nursery routines, their key person and other nursery practitioners.

 The second week

 - We ask the child’s parent/carer to bring the child into nursery but this time to drop them off at the door of the nursery whereupon the key person will greet them both and take the child over to his/her room.
 We ask that you explain to the child before coming to the nursery the process of being dropped off.

 i.e ‘Today Daddy is going to leave you in the nursery to play with aunty Rachel, I’m going to take you to the door then say goodbye and will be back for you in half an hour’.

 - On the first day the child will be left with us for a period of 30 minutes (*timing is subject to change depending on the child’s needs).
 During this time we ask parents to stay in the Felicity House building in case we need to call upon them.